dexie/dexie-website/cloud/docs/access-control.md

 #### Default Membership flow

-This is the typical flow for the non-enterprise use case in applications with a similar model as Slack, Github and ToDo list applications.
+This is the typical flow for the non-enterprise use case in applications with a similar model as Slack, GitHub and ToDo list applications.

 1. Client side: Add new object to the 'members' table with {invite: true}.
 2. The changes are synced onto Dexie Cloud backend who will send an invite email to the added member.